dubyyy/deltaedu/README.md

 ---

-Built with ❤️ for Delta State students • Delta Tech Week Hackathon 2025
+Built with ❤️ for Delta State students and tech enthusiasts • Delta Tech Week Hackathon 2025